-WDFW owns and manages about 1 million acres of land, including over 30 wildlife areas and over 500 water access areas.
+WDFW owns and manages more than 1 million acres of land, including over 30 wildlife areas and nearly 500 water access areas.
 The primary purpose of department lands is the preservation, protection, perpetuation, and management of fish and wildlife and their habitats.
 Public use may include fishing, hunting, fish and wildlife appreciation, and other outdoor recreational opportunities when compatible with healthy and diverse fish and wildlife populations (WAC 220-500-010).

 General rules for recreating on your WDFW lands, summarized below, are found in WAC Chapter 220-500, with definitions provided in RCW 77.08.010 and WAC 220-500-020.
 Each rule represents years of discussion and extensive public review.

 Be advised: Emergency regulation changes may occur throughout the year that will supersede information contained on this page.
 Regarding game management units, be aware that state, local, or municipal firearms restrictions and hunting closures may apply.

 Behavior and conduct: keg registration, banquet events, and posted signs or notices

 Disorderly conduct will not be tolerated on department lands.
 Disorderly conduct includes:

 - Intentionally disrupting any lawful assembly or meeting of persons without lawful authority

 - Intentionally obstructing vehicles or pedestrian traffic without lawful authority